-Additionally, the Corporation has disclosed the percentage of current run rate revenue based on the expected distributions from each Partner for the next twelve months based on information at July 24, 2019.
-Interest from promissory notes is 3.6% of run rate distributions from Partners.
+Additionally, the Corporation has disclosed the percentage of current Run Rate Revenue based on the expected distributions from each Partner for the next twelve months based on information at November 5, 2019.
+Interest revenue from promissory notes is 3.6% of Run Rate distributions from Partners.